yh1008/speech-to-text/timit-study.md

 ├── timit.zip
 └── utils -> ../../wsj/s5/utils
 ```
+### Common Mistakes

+1. File paths in Kaldi are often **absolute**!
+2. Kaldi takes up 13G, makes sure you have enough disk space.

 ### Modification to Run on CPU
 1. to avoid qsub not found error